carbon-language/carbon-lang/clang/docs/UsersManual.rst

 Controlling implementation limits
 ---------------------------------

+.. option:: -fconstexpr-depth=N

-**-fconstexpr-depth=N**: Sets the limit for recursive constexpr function invocations to N. The default is 512.
+  Sets the limit for recursive constexpr function invocations to N.  The default is 512.

+.. option:: -ftemplate-depth=N

-**-ftemplate-depth=N**: Sets the limit for recursively nested template instantiations to N. The default is 1024.
+  Sets the limit for recursively nested template instantiations to N.  The default is 1024.

 .. _objc: